Indonesia Satellite Internet: Starlink's 17,000-Island Opportunity and Three Structural Constraints

 [Researcher] Estimated Starlink Indonesia user composition (end-2025):

 Note: Figures are estimates derived from Ookla active sample growth rates, Telkom distribution revenue, and comparables (Australia, Brazil).
+Range is wide because maritime and enterprise ARPU varies significantly.
 Not official data.

 4. Ground-Level Reality: What Actually Happens in the Jakarta Office